Operation Imperial Lake: September

+October

-On 18 October, the 1st Marine Division ordered a change to the operation with 6-man patrols deployed in the Quế Sơn mountains which would call in a quick reaction force (QRF) at LZ Baldy to exploit any contact.
+On 18 October, the 1st Marine Division ordered a change to the operation with six-man patrols deployed in the Quế Sơn mountains which would call in a quick reaction force (QRF) at LZ Baldy to exploit any contact.
 The 1st Reconnaissance Battalion moved to LZ Vulture, now renamed LZ Rainbow, which would serve as the patrol base.
 On 21 October, Company F, 2nd Battalion, 5th Marines replaced Company M, 3/5 Marines at LZ Rainbow while Company H, 2/5 Marines formed the QRF.

 The reconnaissance team/QRF tactics achieved steady results in locating PAVN/VC positions and engaging small units.
-On 26 October, the QRF discovered an abandoned battalion-size base camp, and on the same day 2 reconnaissance teams ambushed 10-15 PAVN north of LZ Rainbow killing 5.
-On 27 October, a squad from Company F of the QRF attacked a PAVN camp west of LZ Rainbow killing 6 before coming under attack themselves losing 1 Marine killed before air and artillery strikes forced the PAVN to withdraw.
+On 26 October, the QRF discovered an abandoned battalion-size base camp, and on the same day two reconnaissance teams ambushed 10-15 PAVN north of LZ Rainbow killing five.
+On 27 October, a squad from Company F of the QRF attacked a PAVN camp west of LZ Rainbow killing six before coming under attack themselves losing one Marine killed before air and artillery strikes forced the PAVN to withdraw.
 By the end of October the Marines had killed 74 PAVN/VC and captured 34 weapons in the operational area.

+November

 On 1 November, 1/5 Marines established a forward command post in the northern Quế Sơn mountains, on 6 November, 2/5 Marines established a forward command post on Hill 381 (15.712°N 108.195°E), 4 km south of LZ Rainbow and on 26 November, the 1st Reconnaissance Battalion moved its patrol base to Hill 510 (15.7268°N 108.145°E) in the western Quế Sơn mountains.

 On 5 November, Company B, 1/5 Marines found an abandoned base camp and documents including the files for the VC security section in Quảng Nam Province identifying leaders and agents.

 On 18 November, a HMM-263 CH-46D which was extracting a reconnaissance team by McGuire rig crashed into a mountainside in bad weather 3 km southeast of LZ Rainbow, killing all 15 Marines on board, including the Reconnaissance Battalion commander Lt.
 Col. William G. Leftwich Jr.

 On 19 November, a newly formed Republic of Korea Marine Corps (ROKMC) Marine reconnaissance unit joined the operation establishing a base in Hill 322 in the northeast Quế Sơn mountains and they would be joined by the 6th and 7th ROKMC Companies later that month.